fboes/aerofly-missions/README.md

 This tool is NOT affiliated with, endorsed, or sponsored by IPACS GbR.
 As stated in the [LICENSE.txt](LICENSE.txt), this tool comes with no warranty and might damage your files.

-This software complies with the General Data Protection Regulation (GDPR) as it does not collect nor transmits any personal data.
+This software complies with the General Data Protection Regulation (GDPR) as it does not collect nor transmits any personal data to third parties.